bitovi/academy/src/react-native/17-offline-support/offline-support.md

 Features like this are great to build into Hooks because it makes the logic more easily testable and reusable.
 Let’s look at the Hook code we are going to copy in the Setup step for this exercise.

-### Creating a `useFavorites()` Hook
+### Creating a `useFavorite()` Hook

-Our `useFavorites()` Hook will accept two arguments:
+Our `useFavorite()` Hook will accept two arguments:

 @sourceref ../../../exercises/react-native/17-offline-support/02-problem/src/services/pmo/favorite/hooks.ts
-@highlight 32-33, only
+@highlight 8-11, only

 You’ll remember that the Rules of Hooks state that Hooks must always be called at the top level of a component, so this Hook makes these properties optional because, for example, you may not be signed in (and thus won’t have a `userId`).

 ### Determining if a restaurant is a favorite

-The Hook will return a `true` or `false` value for `favorite`, depending on whether the restaurant is a favorite:
+The Hook will return a `true` or `false` value for `isFavorite`, depending on whether the restaurant is a favorite:

 @sourceref ../../../exercises/react-native/17-offline-support/02-problem/src/services/pmo/favorite/hooks.ts
-@highlight 9, 46, 81-84, 142, only
+@highlight 13, 32-35, 110, only

-### Fetching favorites when the user signs in
+### Getting favorites from storage

-When the user signs in (thus `userId` is set), the Hook will fetch all the favorites from Async Storage and the `/favorites` API:
+The Hook gets all the favorite restaurants from Async Storage:

 @sourceref ../../../exercises/react-native/17-offline-support/02-problem/src/services/pmo/favorite/hooks.ts
-@highlight 48-75, only
+@highlight 23-30, only

 ### Toggling a restaurant’s favorite status

-The Hook returns a `updateFavorites` function that can be called to toggle whether the restaurant is a favorite or not:
+The Hook returns a `toggleFavorite` function that can be called to toggle whether the restaurant is a favorite or not:

 @sourceref ../../../exercises/react-native/17-offline-support/02-problem/src/services/pmo/favorite/hooks.ts
-@highlight 91, 101, 105, 110, 113, 141, only
+@highlight 15, 37, 42, 45, 112, only

 ### Updating the API with the changed favorite status

 The Hook calls the API to update the favorite status for the restaurant:

 @sourceref ../../../exercises/react-native/17-offline-support/02-problem/src/services/pmo/favorite/hooks.ts
-@highlight 119, 122, 125-128, only
+@highlight 80-85, only

 The API may return an `error`, and that’s ok!
 The Hook can check if the API response was good and store the `_id` if it was.

 If there was an issue with the API call (e.g. the server was down, the device was offline, etc.) then there won’t be an `_id` in our Async Storage and we’ll know that we need to submit that favorite to the API.

 ### Setup 2